 For More Information

 Alaska Housing Rent Relief provides up to 12 months of rent and/or utility relief to eligible Alaskans who have been impacted by the COVID-19 pandemic.
 The Alaska Housing Finance Corporation will administer up to $200 million in federal funds to eligible Alaskan renters through an application process.

-Click here to sign up for important announcements regarding Alaska Housing Rent Relief funds, eligibility, and application process.
+Click here to sign up for important updates about Alaska Housing Rent Relief, including if any additional funds become available for renters.

 Click here to sign up for these important updates.